-What are Ultraviolet Tattoos?
+What are ultraviolet tattoos?

-What is unique about UV Tattoos?
+What is unique about UV tattoos?

 The tattoos placed with UV ink are invisible in regular light, but become visible under black light.
 The black light causes the UV ink to light up in different colors.
 The bright appearance of the colors is very captivating.
 The majority of these UV tattoos are placed on the visible parts of the body such as the face, arms and legs.
 Despite their unique quality, however, there are some reported cases of UV tattoos fading or yellowing after skin has been exposed to sun for prolonged periods.

-Do all tattoo artists use UV Inks?
+Do all tattoo artists use UV inks?

 The concern for the health of consumers and questions related to UV ink safety lead many tattoo artists to avoid UV ink.
-Since there is little or no FDA regulation of tattoo inks in general however, some tattoo artists make their own tattoo inks, including UV.
+Since there is little or no FDA regulation of tattoo inks in general, some tattoo artists make their own tattoo inks, including UV.
 With more awareness and newer formulations, UV ink tattoos are making a small resurgence after an initial decline associated with health risks.
 Researching UV ink is a great way to learn more about potential risks.

 Even though advertisements may suggest that UV ink is approved by the Food and Drug Administration, it is not approved for human use.
 UV ink is currently only approved for use in agriculture and fishing industries.
-There are no reliable safety studies which explore the effects of human UV ink use.
+There are no reliable safety studies that explore the effects of human UV ink use.